epam/edp-admin-console/documentation/jira-server.md

-# Adjust Integration with Jira Server
+# Adjust Integration With Jira Server

 In order to adjust the Jira server integration, first add JiraServer CR by performing the following: